linrongbin16/commons.nvim/docs/commons_logging.md

   file_log = true,
   file_log_name = "your_logging.log",
 })

-logging.get("your_logging"):debug("This is the first debugging message") logging.get("your_logging"):info(
+-- First get logger by name, then write logs logging.get("your_logging"):debug("This is the first debugging message") logging.get("your_logging"):info(
   "This is the first info with global logger: %s",